zhwa/mlir-example/book/Chapter-04-Bufferization.md

 }
 ```

-The problems:

-1. **Memory allocation**: Where do memrefs come from?
-Who allocates them?
-2. **Ownership**: Who is responsible for freeing allocated memory?
-3. **ABI mismatch**: Returning pointers is problematic (who owns the memory?)
-4. **Mutability**: Tensors are immutable values; memrefs are mutable pointers.
-Different semantics!
+The problems are multifaceted.
+First, **memory allocation** raises the question: where do memrefs come from and who allocates them?
+Second, **ownership** becomes ambiguous: who is responsible for freeing allocated memory?
+Third, **ABI mismatch** creates problems because returning pointers is problematic—who owns the returned memory?
+Finally, **mutability** represents a semantic shift: tensors are immutable values while memrefs are mutable pointers, representing fundamentally different semantics.

 One-Shot Bufferize solves these problems through a multi-step transformation.